rosieprom/Network-Fundamentals/README.md

-# Network-Fundamentals
+# UDP Python Server
-Learning how to make a server! :smile:
+I was learning how to make a server! :smile:

 To run, go to the root directory of this folder.